Two-way SSL Authentication for REST

 • Create FTP user through the Solace CLI to transfer files.

-• Create a client username in the event broker which will be assigned as a common name (CN) to the client key file
+• Create a client username in the event broker which is assigned as a common name (CN) to the client key file

 Assumptions